Here is a clue to your photos having more impact. Find a perspective that the audience rarely will see or has access to.

 Nikon D750, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 12800, ƒ/4, 1/160

-Last night we decided to drive around our community to see the Christmas light decorations.
+Last night, we drove around our community to see the Christmas light decorations.

 The Nikon D750’s Highlight-weighted metering mode nailed the exposures.
 I didn’t have to adjust the EV [Exposure Value].